Birds Tell Us to Act on Climate

 Pledge to stand with Audubon to call on elected officials to listen to science and work towards climate solutions.

-Dr. Chad Wilsey is interim Chief Scientist and Vice President of Conservation Science for the National Audubon Society.
-Chad leads a team of scientists conducting analyses in support of Audubon’s national initiatives on Climate, Coasts, Water, and Working Lands.
-Recently, Chad was principal investigator on Audubon’s North American Grasslands and Birds report, Future of Birds in Our National Parks study, and Water and Birds in the Arid West: Habitats in Decline report.
+Chad Wilsey is Vice President and Chief Scientist for the National Audubon Society.
+He leads a team of scientists conducting analyses in support of Audubon’s national initiatives on Climate, Coasts, Water, and Working Lands.
+Recently, Chad was principal investigator on Audubon’s Survival By Degrees: 389 Bird on the Brink report, North American Grasslands and Birds report, Future of Birds in Our National Parks study, and Water and Birds in the Arid West: Habitats in Decline report.

 Chad’s research generally focuses on the impacts of climate and land-use change on birds and ecosystems.
 He commonly works with big data collected by volunteer scientists along with tools such as GIS, machine learning, and systematic spatial prioritization.